Redesigning Google Tasks for Collaborative Task Management

 Tasks can only be assigned to one group member within Google Chat

-Redesign Google Tasks to enable collaborative task management that supports shared ownership of tasks, transparent progress, and gentle accountability, similar to how Splitwise enables visibility and coordination in group expenses.
+Redesign Google Tasks to enable collaborative task management that supports shared ownership, progress, and accountability, similar to how Splitwise enables visibility and coordination in group expenses.

 Before